rg-3/tenv.rb/README.md

 are available.

 By default a timeline is saved as a JSON file.
-The following is an example that saves the last 500 tweets made by Yukihiro "Matz" Matsumoto:
+The following is an example that finds the most liked tweet in the last 500 tweets made by Yukihiro "Matz" Matsumoto:

 	[1] pry(#<TWEnv>)> archive-timeline --max 500 yukihiro_matz
 	500 tweets archived